Knight-Machine-Learning/KickstarterPrediction/README.md

 the success rate of projects by certain features.

 The features already included in the dataset proved to be beneficial, however I also found that several additional features extracted from a given project's title to have a positive impact on prediction accuracy.
-Examples of such engineered features are indicators of the number of words in a project's title, whether or not the project title poses a question, and whether or not the project title contains an exclaimation.
+Examples of such extracted features are indicators of the number of words in a project's title, whether or not the project title poses a question, and whether or not the project title contains an exclaimation.